smartperson/CTRfolderissue/README.md

 Observations:

-* Based on console output, the hang occurs on line 27 of `local_files.c`.
+* Based on console output, the hang occurs on line 34 of `remote_files.c`.
 * Running the print cycle twice during the same thread's execution does not cause any issues.
 It is only a problem when the first thread is finished and a new thread is created.